"Notes on the Grameen Bank and

 Yunus also disputed that the GB was having increasing difficulties with borrower groups.
 He claimed that "85 percent of the 2.4 million borrowers are paying back their loans with clockwork precision.
 Only 15 percent of them are having difficulties in paying back."
 Moreover, he argued that these difficulties were temporary, caused by the flood problems outlined above and not by borrower resistance to paying back their loans.

-The official Grameen Bank At a Glance Website includes the claim that the current GB loan recovery rate is 99 percent.
+The official Grameen Bank Website now includes the claim that the current GB loan recovery rate is 98 percent.

 (c) Too Many Competitors?